- Resources and references

 - All blood sampling techniques in the mouse

 Blood vessel cannulation should be considered when repeated samples are required, as it avoids multiple needle entries at any one site.
 It is suitable for use in all strains of mice and can be used to take blood from the carotid artery, vena cava and femoral vein.
 Surgery is required and appropriate anaesthesia, analgesia and aseptic technique should be used to minimise any pain caused.
 Mice should be allowed to regain their pre-operative body weight before blood samples are taken.

 For recovery work, the cannula may be exteriorised at the nape of the neck through a jacket and tether system.
 The jacket can cause swelling and skin abrasion and mice require regular and detailed observation to identify any problems.
-The use of a subcutaneous access port may be more appropriate because they eliminate the need for tethering during periods when the animal is not being sampled from.
+Use of a subcutaneous access port may be more appropriate than exteriorisation because these eliminate the need for tethering and hence allow group housing.
 For terminal work, the cannula is not exteriorised.

 Cannulated mice are usually housed singly.
 The caging, bedding and environmental enrichment need to be appropriate to prevent the tether becoming entangled and the wound contaminated.
 In addition, the bedding needs to be sand free.

 The cannula used is small, which can promote blood clotting (larger cannulae can abrade the blood vessel wall).
 To prevent this, the cannula requires regular maintenance (e.g. flushing with an anticoagulant).

 Using a cannula 0.01 - 0.02 ml of blood can be taken and, depending on the sample volume and scientific justification up to six samples may be taken in a 24-hour period.
 An aseptic technique should be used.
 Sterile saline with anticoagulant should be used to flush the cannula after blood sampling to prevent occlusion.
 A pin is then inserted into the exteriorised end of the cannula to stop the blood from flowing.
 A sterile locking solution can be used to lock the cannula after a series of samples have been taken, allowing flushing to be avoided for a number of days.

 The following should be checked daily